The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 Video games form a multi-billion-dollar business.
 With online gaming, ultra-fast and cheap graphics processing units (GPUs, the same tech used in “mining” cryptos like Bitcoin), plus the spirit of competition all conspire to put together a pretty incredible world.

-$37bIn 2020, the revenue from the worldwide PC gaming market was estimated at almost $37 billion, while the mobile gaming market generated an estimated income of over $77 billion.
+$37bis the estimated revenue from the worldwide PC gaming market in 2020, while the mobile gaming market generated an estimated income of more than $77 billion.

 Gaming is woven into the modern-day social fabric: And its commercial value cannot be ignored.
 Recently, a Saudi wealth fund made a $3.3 billion bet on Activision, makers of the Call of Duty series.